• Twitter

 Use room temperature or warm milk when mashing.
 Let butter soften to room temperature, too.
 It will be easier to mash and won’t cool down the potatoes.
 (See Tip #4)

-Don’t even think about putting potatoes into a food processor.
+Don’t even think about mashing potatoes into a food processor.
 The result will be a gluey mess.
 I prefer using a food mill to mash them, other people swear by a ricer.
 My mom prefers a 1969 hand-held electric beater.
 My friend Chef John in the video below prefers a specific kind of masher.
 Honestly, you can always just use a fork too.
 The key, though, is no food processor.

-Key tip #7
+And mashed potatoes tip #7

 Save the drained potato water.
 It’s gives body to gravy and also makes a terrific base for soups, so try not to throw it out.

-2 1/2 pounds of potatoes, Yukon Gold or Russet, peeled
+• 2 1/2 pounds of potatoes Yukon Gold or Russet, peeled

-8 oz of butter
+• 8 oz of butter

-1/2 cup milk, heated
+• 1/2 cup milk heated

-Plenty of salt and pepper
+• Plenty of salt and pepper

-Pinch or two of ground nutmeg (optional)
+• Pinch or two of ground nutmeg optional

-food-mill-with-potatoesPeel the potatoes and then slice into even pieces.
-Add them to a pan of cold water and then bring to a gentle boil.
-Cook until the potatoes are soft enough to pierce with a paring knife, about 10 minutes.
-Drain.
-At this point, situated a food mill over a large bowl or pot.
+• At this point, situate a food mill over a large bowl or pot.
 Add a few potatoes at a time and press through the food mill.
 Alternately you can use a ricer or, should you want to go old-school, use a hand-held masher.
 Just be sure that while the potatoes are still warm, add the heated milk the butter, salt and pepper.
 If you wait until they’ve become cold, the flavors will not meld properly.
 Taste.
 Add salt and pepper until it taste good to you.

 Related